-The current environment

-The future environment
+The classic The new environment

-The European Patent Convention (EPC) provides a legal framework for the centralised grant and opposition of European patents by and before the European Patent Office (EPO) for 38 Contracting States (the 27 Member States of the European Union (EU), plus 11 non-EU states).
+The European Patent Convention (EPC) provides a legal framework for the centralised grant and opposition of European patents by and before the European Patent Office (EPO) for 39 Contracting States (the 27 Member States of the European Union (EU), plus 12 non-EU states).

 On grant, the European patent (EP) splits into a bundle of national patents.
 The national patents are individually validated (typically with translations required), and individual renewal fees are payable.
 The national patents are individually enforceable, or subject to revocation in each jurisdiction.
 Thus, if a patentee wants to bring infringement proceedings in multiple jurisdictions, it is required to litigate multiple national patents.